Adam Waxman is an award winning writer focusing on food,…

 The romance of the train station has been given a makeover.
 These marvels of architecture, transportation hubs, are now becoming shopping meccas and social and cultural hubs.
 Grand Central Station, Kyoto Station, London Bridge Station, are models for the shift in cultural development.
 Enter Toronto’s Union Station.
 At almost 100, it needed a lift.
 Anyone who has visited Union Station in the past year can attest to the dramatic changes.
-And now there is Blue Bovine Steak + Sushi House.
+And now there is Blue Bovine Steak + Sushi House, the new Toronto steak house restaurant.

 Liberty Entertainment Group is uniquely adept at revitalizing the beautiful underutilized landmarks of Toronto.
 What they have done for Toronto’s culture and dining is without peer and cannot be overstated.
 Just look at all the activity breathed into Casa Loma that did not exist before, from dining at Blueblood Steakhouse, to enjoying Symphonies, Holiday Lights Tours, and even Escape Rooms.
 Now the dynamic duo, Nick and Nadia di Donato, have re-imagined a corner of Union Station where all the mechanics are housed, and created a fabulous restaurant that is so accessible, and we don’t even need to drive there or search for parking.